woolpert-digital-innovations/sketcher-sdk/docs/integration-guide.md

 }
 ```

-## Interface
+### Interface

-A variety of options may be specified by a configuration object that you provide when opening the Sketcher.
+A variety of options may be specified by a configuration object that you provide when opening SketchPro.

 ```typescript
 interface Configuration {